COVID-19: Lessons learned from cities and municipalities

 Communicating in a time of crisis is vital.
 It reassures people that you are aware of the situation and are acting, even if you are not specific about what those actions are.
 Although responding quickly is essential, it should be done in accordance to your crisis communication plan.
 The messages you communicate have to be right and in line with the organisation’s values.
 Transparency is key, even if that means admitting you don’t know what the outcomes will be, or that you are unable to disclose certain information.

 “We’re helping a number of organisations communicate during the current crisis,” says Hans.
 “This involves planning and creating clear and structured communication for media briefings, distributing it across official channels, and monitoring what is being said by stakeholders within the ecosystem and in the general public arena.”

 Cities, nations, organisations and enterprises

-“Based on our vast COVID-19 response support, from nations, regions and cities to global organisations. we have a lot of experience and know-how that we can share with organisations and companies alike,” says Hans.
+“Based on our vast COVID-19 response support, from nations, regions and cities to global organisations – like the European External Action Service (EEAS) – we have a lot of experience and know-how that we can share with organisations and companies alike,” says Hans.
 “Large enterprises, for example, have a lot in common with cities and nations as they look to safeguard their employees and business across different departments and locations.
 I’m convinced that every organisation can benefit from the 4C Strategies three-step program.
 It would help them better respond to a crisis today or tomorrow and come out of the other side stronger than they were before.

 Hans Arvidsson is a principal consultant and partner at 4C Strategies.
 With over 15 years at the company, he has worked with just about everything within integrated risk management, incident and crisis management and business continuity management.
 Previous to joining 4C Strategies, Hans was a management consultant at Accenture and McKinsey & Co.